LARocca2012/ReCodMod-RCM-Admintool-1/README.md

 !update - download last update in (ReCodMod/x_update  folder) for update need unarchive and replace files from archive.

-!nextamp - Show next map
+!nextmap - Show next map

 # SPECIAL INFO

 In x_logs folder after install and few days work, you can find chat, stats.... logs in html format, you can use it for website.

+* This is free version (some plugins not stable).
+Full version v.4.x.x [30.August.2016] (with all plugins, and working vote plugins and special plugins + web control - 10$)